 Wasp lifecycle

-After the queen establishes a nest, she lays 10-20 eggs, with most nests not becoming active.
+After the queen establishes a nest, she lays 10 to 20 eggs, with most nests not becoming active.
 Worker wasps later take over nest enlargement and larva feeding from late May to June.
 By early autumn, nests can contain thousands of wasps.
 Fertilized queens leave to hibernate, while the rest of the colony dies off with the onset of cold weather.

 Reasons for controlling wasps